Course Outline

 Goal:

-This task has been designed to build your knowledge of key global communication concepts and theories, and your understanding of the infrastructure underpinning and governing global communication in the digital age.
-Concepts such as mediatisation, public opinion, local and global public spheres, globalisation and 'glocalisation', cultural flows and homogenisation, among others, will be explored.
+This task has been designed to build your knowledge of key global communication concepts and theories, and your understanding of the physical and legal infrastructure underpinning and governing global communication in the digital age.
+Theories such as Agenda-Setting, Social Identity Theory, Social Learning Theory, Diffusion of Innovation and concepts such as the mediatisation of public opinion, the nature of local and global public spheres, globalisation and cultural flows, will be explored.

 Product: Written Piece